ansible/ansible-builder/docs/usage.rst

 ``--galaxy-ignore-signature-status-code``
 *****************************************

-When ``--galaxy-keyring`` is set, ignores certain errors that may occur while verifying collections.
+Ignores certain errors that may occur while verifying collections.
 This option is passed unmodified to ``ansible-galaxy`` calls.
+Valid only when ``--galaxy-keyring`` is also set.
 See the ``ansible-galaxy`` documentation for more information.

 .. code::